Jean-Léon Gérôme: Death

 By the end of his life, Gérôme felt very much a man out of his time.
 In 1903, recalling his first meeting with Charles Jalabert in 1840, he wrote:At that time, Paris had nothing to do with the Paris of today: no railways, no bicycles, no cars; we were less agitated, and certain districts, among others the one we lived in and which we called the Latin Quarter, had a provincial aspect in their calm and tranquility.
 Now everything is changed; we no longer walk, we run like crazy; if we are not crushed during the day, we have a good chance of being murdered at night.
 It is charming.
 We have witnessed the end of a world, we are witnessing the dawn of a new one, which lacks the picturesque and above all serenity.
 The day is not far off when, through our customs, our ways of being, our love of the dollar (auri sacra fames), we will no longer be French, neither in spirit nor in heart.
 Horrible to think of!
 We will be Americans!

 On 31 December 1903, Gérôme wrote to his student and former assistant Albert Aublet, "I begin to have enough of life.
 I've seen too much misery and misfortune in the lives of others.
 I still see it every day, and I'm getting eager to escape this theatre."
 He was to live just ten more days.

 On 10 January 1904, "the maid found him dead in the little room next to his atelier, slumped in front of a portrait of Rembrandt and at the foot of his own painting Truth"—but the source for this anecdote, the biographer Moreau-Vauthier, does not specify which painting of Truth.
 He was 79.

 At his own request, he was given a simple burial service without flowers.
 But the Requiem Mass given in his memory was attended by a former president of the Republic, most prominent politicians, and many painters and writers.
 He was buried in the Montmartre Cemetery in front of the statue La Douleur (Pain), which he had cast for his son Jean who had died in 1891.

 Legacy

-Gérôme's legacy lived on through the works of his thousands of students from many countries, including: Odilon Redon, Mary Cassatt, Vasily Vasilyevich Vereshchagin, Stanisław Chlebowski, Ahmed Ali Bey, Henri-Camille Danger and Hosui Yamamoto, and many who traveled to Paris from the United States to study under him, including Thomas Eakins, Edwin Lord Weeks, and Gottardo Piazzoni.
+Gérôme's legacy lived on through the works of his thousands of students from many countries, including: Odilon Redon, Mary Cassatt, Maxime Faivre, Vasily Vasilyevich Vereshchagin, Stanisław Chlebowski, Ahmed Ali Bey, Henri-Camille Danger and Hosui Yamamoto, and many who traveled to Paris from the United States to study under him, including Thomas Eakins, Edwin Lord Weeks, and Gottardo Piazzoni.